 - A written exercise as outlined below.

-Submit materials 1 thru 5 to the VCU Graduate School or Global Education Office for processing.
+Submit all materials to the VCU Graduate School or Global Education Office for processing.
 Representatives will then forward the materials on your behalf to the School of Social Work.
 You may send the written exercise directly to the office of the doctoral program or submit it with your application packet.

 Completed folders are carefully and thoroughly reviewed by designated faculty members of the School of Social Work who make recommendations for acceptance or rejection based upon intellectual capacity, including critical and creative thinking; knowledge synthesis and clarity of expression; academic achievement, both past and potential; tenacity and motivation; and “fit” with VCU’s program focus and capacity.
 The program director and the dean of the School of Social Work are responsible for the final decision.
 Official written notification to the applicant of the admission decision comes from the dean of the VCU Graduate School.